-- All notices and/or consent should be in writing and in proper format as evidence.
+- All notices and/or consent should be in writing and proper format as evidence.

 - Unless otherwise stated in the offering documents, the fund sponsor should not agree to an amendment with one investor over another, especially if the terms are unequal.
-Otherwise, the sponsor has essentially created a “side-letter” situation and possibly breached his or her fiduciary duties.
+Otherwise, the sponsor has created a “opens in a new windowside-letter” situation and possibly breached their fiduciary duties.

 - Update the offering documents, at least annually, to keep investors informed.

-- Simplify communication with investors, so as not to confuse or overwhelm them.
+- Simplify communication with investors to avoid confusion or overwhelming them.